allansuresh/hp-fanfic-generate/README.md

-# Crossovers Using GPT-3
+# Harry Potter fan-fiction generator using Markov chain principle

-This is a project that uses a finetuned model of OpenAI's GPT-3 to generate user-defined crossover scripts between DC and Marvel.
+This is a project that uses an ML model base on Markov chain principle, to generate short Harry Potter fan-fictions.

-The model was finetuned using film scripts from the MCU and DCEU, formatted in the form of JSONL {"prompt":"<prev_dialogue>\n<Speaker>:","completion":"dialogue"} pairs.
-Owing to limited data, this finetuning was limited to main characters, so it will work best with those characters.
+An extract from Harry Potter and the Prisoner of Askaban has been used to train the model.
 Skip [here](#run) to try it.

 ## Setup